adespoton/utmconfigs/README.md

 # utmconfigs
 Config files for booting Mac OS on UTM emulator for macOS (possibly for iPadOS as well).

 To use these files, you'll need an installed copy of UTM.app for macOS from https://mac.getutm.app (or iOS) or from https://github.com/utmapp/UTM/releases for unstable releases, and you'll need to provide your own installation media; a basic unformatted qcow2 disk image is provided as the install target.
-I've tested the configs with UTM 2 and UTM 3, on macOS and they work with both.
-The following instructions assume you're installing on macOS, and will need to be tweaked slightly for iPadOS/iOS.
+I've tested the configs with UTM 2, UTM 3 and UTM 4, on macOS for M-Series Macs and they work (with the exception of particular configs that won't work on older versions, as indicated).
+The following instructions assume you're installing on macOS on an M-series Mac, and will need to be tweaked slightly for iPadOS/iOS.
+Results may also differ on Intel Macs.

 - Copy the .utm file you want to use into /Users/[youruser]/Library/Containers/com.utmapp.UTM/Data/Documents/ .
 This can be done by double-clicking the unzipped file.
 - For macOS 10.13 to 12, you can use https://raw.githubusercontent.com/kholia/OSX-KVM/master/fetch-macOS-v2.py (run from Terminal.app using python fetch-macOS-v2.py) to download a base install image.
 Other installer locations are provided inside the config notes.